Coast to Coast AM: John B. Wells

 In January 2012, John B. Wells replaced Punnett as host of the Saturday evening and the second Sunday evening programs.

 George Noory

 George Noory first took over show hosting duties in 2003 as a replacement for Bell, but was temporarily discontinued after Bell returned citing disagreements with Noory.
 After Bell's death in April 2018, Noory said that the two were "not that close" personally and that there were major differences in their approaches.
 Despite this, Noory said that Bell was "instrumental in me being where I am right now."
 Noory currently hosts the show on weeknights and on the first Sunday of every month.

 George Knapp

 George Knapp joined the show in 2007 and is currently hosting every third and fourth Sundays of every month.

 Others

-Guest hosts have included Hilly Rose, Barbara Simpson, Rollye James, Dave Schrader, Connie Willis, Lisa Garr, Richard Syrett, and Jimmy Church.
+Guest hosts have included Hilly Rose, Barbara Simpson, Rollye James, Robert Salas, Dave Schrader, Connie Willis, Lisa Garr, Richard Syrett, Rob Simone and Jimmy Church.